Organ lessons are now available, click here for more information

 Our Programme of Meetings

 The Bromley & Croydon Association meets monthly throughout the year.
 Meetings include visits to organs locally and further afield; social events like the Annual Dinner and Christmas Supper Party; and “educational” meetings to assist members in developing their expertise.
 Several successful day-tours have been organised to Oxford and Cambridge and each season usually ends with a most enjoyable Summer Country Organ Tour.
-Some years also include a residential week; previous weeks have been based in York, Lincoln and Worcester.
+Some years also include a residential week; previous weeks have been based in York, Lincoln, Worcester and Birmingham.

 We sometimes share meetings with other local associations and guests are always welcome at our events.
 Members are encouraged to invite their friends to take part in our meetings.